 The East and Third world, do not have widespread mental illness and their patients recover.

-Now, by contrast, 1 in 15 USA citizens at 18, are diagnosed with one of now 375, mainly ‘conduct’ disorders, created largely by the pharmaceutical industry.
+Now 1 in 15 USA citizens at 18, are diagnosed with one of now 375 mainly ‘conduct’ disorders created largely by the pharmaceutical industry.

 1 in 4 children, and 1 in 3 teens are now according to our government and ex PM in media ‘mentally disordered’.

-And developmental disorders, like intellectual impairment, and autism, are now categorised, as mental disorders and medicated.
+And developmental disorders, like intellectual impairment and autism are categorised in MHA 09 as mental disorders and medicated.

 Worse still most are conduct disorders like Oppositional Conduct Disorder and/or Conducy Disorder.

-All this has made the pharmaceutical industry, the UK’s third largest industry, eating into a quarter of our NHS budget.
+All this has made the pharmaceutical industry the UK’s third largest industry eating into nearly a quarter of our NHS budget.

-And the Mental Taskforce Report this year, was in sharp contrast, to ten years ago, when the then Health Minister Lord Warner warned;
+And the Mental Taskforce Report this year is in sharp contrast to ten years ago when the then Health Minister Lord Warner warned;

-The government’s intention, to give mental health parity with physical health, appears to want to improve the physical health of the mentally disabled.
+The government’s intention to give mental health parity with physical health superfically appears an intention to improve the physical health of the mentally disabled.

-But the reality is that their physical problems are not being picked up, as medical examinations, and tests, are costly and difficult, requiring ketamine, deprivation of liberty restraint, extra hospital facilities and staff, and not, therefore, profitable.
+But the reality is that their physical problems are not being picked up as medical examinations and tests are costly and difficult, requiring ketamine, deprivation of liberty restraint, extra hospital facilities and staff, and not undertaken in a cash strapped NHS.

-But the government, does not intend to change this appalling neglect, as there is no profit in it.
+But the government does not intend to change this appalling neglect of the mentally different as there is no profit in it.

 With 100 billion neurons, 150 trillion synapses and neurotransmitter pathways, the brain is almost infinitely complex.